-We aim to help people with a physical, intellectual, sensory or psychiatric disability which affects their housing need by:
+We help people in public and community housing with a physical, intellectual, sensory or psycho-social disability that affects their housing need by:

-- providing extra bedrooms for a live-in carer, or to store disability or medical equipment
+- providing extra bedrooms for a live-in carer, or storing disability or medical equipment

 - conducting occupational therapist assessments to help determine suitable housing